bagyinszkid/PW6/readme.txt

 The 'tests' folder: contains both the tests themselves and the fixture file The 'screenshots' folder: collects the screenshots created during testing

+for Task2:

+The 'test-data' folder: contains the payload csv for API

 ## 3. Running the tests